 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Creating a homework station in your home can be as easy or complex as you want it to be.
 Ours is a simple desk area with supplies nearby.
-Some have incredible systems of magnets, charts, carts, and all sorts of cute-ness.
+Some have incredible systems of magnets, charts, carts, and all sorts of cuteness.
 However you prefer to do it, hold onto your hats because today I’m going to share with you a wide variety of tips and ideas to create a homework station that is just right for your family!
-(Psst you can even use these ideas if you don't have kids or homework in your house!
-Organization and functionality is universal – kids, or no kids!.)
-Also, while I'm here, quick PSA reminder to jump onto the Back to Productivity challenge this month if you haven't; it's not too late!
+(Pssst you can even use these ideas if you don't have kids or homework in your house!
+Organization and functionality is universal, kids or no kids.)
+Also, while I'm here, quick PSA reminder to jump into the Back to Productivity challenge this month if you haven't; it's not too late!